Daripalli Ramaiah

-Early life
+Background

-He was born in Reddypally village in Khammam district, Hyderabad State (now in Telangana).
+Ramaiah was born in Reddypally village in Khammam district, Hyderabad State (now in Telangana).
 He had schooling till 10th standard.

-Life
+Ramaiah died from heart failure at his residence in Khammam, Telangana, on 12 April 2025, at the age of 87.

+Career

 Social forestry campaign

-As a relentless campaigner of social forestry for more than 5 decades, Ramaiah himself cannot recall when it all exactly started.
-He remembers vaguely that as a child he often saw his mother saving the seeds of vegetable plants for the next Growing season.
-Ever since he was a child, he has been collecting seeds of native trees such as Sandalwood, Albizia saman, Ficus religiosa, Aegle marmelos, Neolamarckia cadamba and many more in his mission to cover every barren land with trees.
+As a campaigner of social forestry for more than five decades, Ramaiah himself could not recall when it all started exactly.
+He remembered vaguely that as a child, he often saw his mother saving the seeds of vegetable plants for the next growing season.
+Ever since he was a child, he was collecting seeds of native trees such as Sandalwood, Albizia saman, Ficus religiosa, Aegle marmelos, Neolamarckia cadamba and many more in his mission to cover every barren land with trees.

-Ramaiah believes in seed as the solution to human well being.
+Ramaiah believed in seed as the solution to human well-being.
 "Of all the species that consider the Earth as their home, the most exalted is the human being.
 He supposedly has intellect, can think, can do and can get things done.
 Nature has bestowed her choicest blessings on this form of life.
 Therefore, we have a duty towards nature.
-Protect the nature; protect everything created by God, for the posterity", says Daripalli Ramaiah.

-He sold his 3 acres land to buy more saplings and seeds.
+Protect the nature; protect everything created by God, for the posterity", said Ramaiah.
+He sold his 3 acres of land to buy more saplings and seeds.

-Biography Book

-Vitthanam nundi Padmam Varaku-Vanajeevi Prayaanam by Naresh Jilla in Telugu

-These book describes Ramaiah's life from Childhood to Padma Sri and Ramaiah's Succession Principles.

-Modus Operandi
+Modus operandi

 Ramaiah transformed the famous quote "Plant a tree and save a life" into action rather than lecturing the benefits.
-Locals know him as a man with pockets full of seeds and who pedals miles together with an overload of saplings on his bicycle.
-He truly recognises the need to plant trees to save our environment and desperately plants saplings in each and every barren land he passes by.
-Sometimes he is accompanied by his wife and children from local schools.
-Though he never had any formal education, Ramaiah in his pursuit has read up umpteen number of books on trees and the process of planting trees.
-He is considered as a walking encyclopedia on plants.
+Locals knew him as a man with pockets full of seeds and who pedalled miles together with an overload of saplings on his bicycle.
+He truly recognised the need to plant trees to save the environment and desperately planted saplings in each and every barren lot of land he passed by.
+Sometimes he was accompanied by his wife and children from local schools.
+Though he never had any formal education, Ramaiah in his pursuit read a great many books on trees and the process of planting trees.
+He was considered a walking encyclopedia on plants.